fddvisuals/nuclear-flowchart/SVG_FILTERING_IMPLEMENTATION.md

 ### Combined Filter Tests
 6. ✅ Test "Fuel Production + Operational" - should show only operational boxes in FP
 7. ✅ Test "Fuel Production + Destroyed" - should show only destroyed boxes in FP
-8. ✅ Test "Fuel Weaponization + Operational" - should show only operational boxes in FW
+8. ✅ Test "Weaponization + Operational" - should show only operational boxes in FW
 9. ✅ Test multiple status filters together (e.g., "Operational + Destroyed") - should show all matching statuses

 ### Edge Cases